 As it turned out, I sort of did.

 When I moved to NYC, I didn't have a place to live and I didn't know anyone who could be my roommate.
-I can say for a fact that there is almost nothing scarier than trying to find an affordable, non-scary place to live in Manhattan unless it's trying to find a non-scary roommate.
+I can say for a fact that there is almost nothing scarier than trying to find an affordable, non-terrifying place to live in Manhattan unless it's trying to find a non-terrifying roommate.
 I searched for weeks until I found a seemingly nice thirty-something who wanted to share her lovely one bedroom apartment.
 She was a nurse who had decided to "give up everything to become an actress".
 And since that meant giving up her nurse's salary as well, she was ready to rent out her bedroom.
 It was a bright, clean, rent-controlled five floor walk-up in Hell's Kitchen, a few doors down from where Farrah Fawcett was starring in the Off-Broadway show, Extremities.
 It seemed almost too good to be true.
-Because it was.

 "Creepy," Dan whispered back.
 "You'd better find a new place to live."